 Flexibility in Sharing Profits: Different business structures allow the distribution of profits based on the percentage of ownership interest or an owner’s capital contribution.
 Generally, corporations pay dividends based on each shareholder’s proportion of ownership interest.
 In partnership, on the other hand, profits are shared equally.

 However, LLCs have the flexibility to determine how profits will be distributed under the terms of their LLC’s operating agreement.
-Profits can be allocated based on the members’ capital contribution or on the time and efforts that a member gives the LLC.
+Profits can be allocated based on the members’ capital contribution or on the time and effort that a member gives the LLC.

 Can a Business Owner Have a DBA and Register an LLC at the Same Time?

-If an LLC owner operates business in multiple states and in a particular state, his/her LLC name has already been taken.
+If an LLC owner operates a business in multiple states and in a particular state, his/her LLC name has already been taken.
 For example, Ms. Sophie Turner owns an LLC named “Sophie’s Creations,” and she has registered her LLC in New York.

-Now she wants to extend her Businesses to California as well.
+Now she wants to extend her Business to California as well.
 But the name “Sophie’s Creation” has already been taken by another LLC in California.
 In that case, Ms. Turner will register a DBA for her LLC that will be different from the registered LLC name “Sophie’s Creation.”

 Suppose an LLC owner has a franchise Business.
 For example, Mr. Jacob Wood has registered his LLC as “Devine Food LLC” and now wants to franchise “Pizza Hut.”
-So he can register a DBA with the name of “Pizza Hut” while being registered as an LLC with the name of “Devine Food LLC.”
+So he can register a DBA with the name “Pizza Hut” while being registered as an LLC with the name “Devine Food LLC.”

 While choosing between DBA and LLC, business owners must consider the factors mentioned above before deciding which is best for them.

-In the end, every business owner should consider the advantages and disadvantages of LLCs vs DBAs before forming an entity type that’s right for them, whether they follow DIY method or outsource entity formation.
+In the end, every business owner should consider the advantages and disadvantages of LLCs vs DBAs before forming an entity type that’s right for them, whether they follow the DIY method or outsource entity formation.